k-box/k-box/docs/user/documents/type-detection.md

-# Type identification
+# Type detection

-Files added to the K-Box are subject to identification.
-With identification we refer to the process of getting the [_mime type_](https://www.iana.org/assignments/media-types/media-types.xhtml) and the _document type_ of the file.
+Files added to the K-Box are subject to detection.
+With detection we refer to the process of getting the [_mime type_](https://www.iana.org/assignments/media-types/media-types.xhtml) and the _document type_ of the file.
 The pair _mime type_ and _document type_ is used to identify if the various processing actions supports the uploaded file.
 For example if a thumbnail or a preview can